 SAT Exam Syllabus 2025 - Section Wise Pattern & Syllabus

-SAT Syllabus 2025: SAT stands for Scholastic Assessment Test and is the standardized test designed to evaluate candidates' ability to be admitted to UG courses abroad.
-It assesses various skills such as reading, writing, and mathematics.
-The SAT test aims to check a candidate's preparation and abilities for higher education abroad.
-Understanding the SAT exam syllabus for Indian students is fundamental for effective practice and preparation of the exam.
-The SAT 2025 syllabus covers the core English, Maths and Science subjects.
+Understanding the SAT exam syllabus for Indian students is fundamental for effective practice and preparation for the exam.
+The SAT syllabus includes two main sections - Reading and Writing, and Math.
+The Reading and Writing section of the SAT assesses reading comprehension, grammar, and language usage of the test takers.
+Whereas the Math section analyses algebra, problem-solving, data analysis, advanced math topics, and geometry/trigonometry.
+The Reading and Writing section is 64 minutes long and the Math section is 70 minutes long.
+The SAT Exam is 2 hours and 14 minutes.
+Both sections of the SAT test utilize an adaptive format.
+The first module of each section contains a mix of easy, medium, and hard questions.
+Your performance in module 1 decides how hard the questions in module 2 will be.
+If you do well, module 2 is harder, and if you do not do well, module 2 is easier.
 The SAT exam is now fully digital.
-The new SAT 2025 exam syllabus is structured in such a way that it offers 43% more time for each question as compared to the 68% of time granted for answering the older SAT version.
-In addition, the new SAT exam pattern 2025 is designed into two sections: Reading & Writing (RW) and Math.
-The SAT Digital Reading & Writing (RW) Section includes 54 questions, whereas the SAT Digital Math Section includes 44 questions, leading to a total of 98 questions.
+The new SAT 2025 exam syllabus is structured in such a way that it offers 43% more time for each question in comparison to the older SAT version.
+In addition, the SAT Digital Reading & Writing (RW) Section includes 54 questions, whereas the SAT Digital Math Section includes 44 questions, leading to a total of 98 questions.
 The SAT exam offers a 10-minute break between the two sections of the test.
 The duration of the SAT exam 2025 is 2 hours and 14 minutes.
-This article provides a detailed breakdown of the SAT syllabus 2025, covering key subjects and exam patterns.
+This article provides a detailed breakdown of the SAT syllabus, covering key subjects and exam patterns.

 This Story also Contains